 In addition, Courtney is one of the nation's leading practitioners in the representation of organ transplant programs, having represented more than 20 such programs in federal courts and in administrative proceedings.
 Recently, Courtney has helped clients implement solutions to challenges stemming from the COVID-19 pandemic, including developing testing and vaccination programs as well as launching cross-border digital health platforms.

-Before her legal career, Courtney worked for the UCLA Jonsson Comprehensive Cancer Center, where she oversaw the submission of major grants, including the National Cancer Institute Cancer Center Support Grant.
-She also supported and advised on the formation of the university's Embryonic Stem Cell Research Oversight Committee.
+Prior to joining Jones Day, Courtney was in-house counsel at a major nonprofit health system, where she served as primary compliance counsel.
+Before her legal career, Courtney worked for the UCLA Jonsson Comprehensive Cancer Center and oversaw the submission of major grants, including the National Cancer Institute Cancer Center Support Grant.

-Courtney is a co-host of Jones Day Talks Health Care & Life Sciences, a podcast covering issues of interest in health law, and an advocate for patients with rare diseases.
-She is a member of the American Health Lawyers Association and the State Bar of Texas Health Law Section.
+Courtney is an advocate for patients with rare diseases and serves on patient advisory committees regarding research proposals for neuromuscular diseases.
+She is also a member of the American Health Lawyers Association and the State Bar of Texas Health Law Section.

 Jones Day Talks Health Care & Life Sciences: False Claims and Private Equity, and Rideshare Apps Race into Patient Transportation